mozilla/data-docs/src/cookbooks/looker/GUD.md

 The Mozilla Growth & Usage dashboards (GUD) are visualizations of growth metrics in a standard way across Mozilla’s products.

-The dashboards have been migrated to Looker from the [previous GUD Dashboard](https://mozilla.github.io/gud/) as part of the Looker onboarding in Mozilla.
+The dashboards have been migrated to Looker from the [previous GUD Dashboard](https://mozilla.github.io/gud/) as part of the Looker on-boarding in Mozilla.

 ![](../../assets/Looker_screenshots/looker_home_GUD.jpg)